Satisfactory Academic Progress (SAP) Appeal Process

 After a student’s Satisfactory Academic Progress appeal and academic history is reviewed, and a decision to reinstate financial aid is made, the student will be required to follow an academic plan for financial aid.
 The academic plan will have mandatory requirements that the student must follow and complete to continue with financial aid eligibility.
 The SAP Plan requirements will be checked at the end of every semester for compliance.
 Failure to meet the requirements will result in the loss of financial aid.

 A student who is on an academic plan for financial aid will be required to submit a signed SAP Plan Agreement to the One Stop Enrollment Center.
-The agreement will be placed as a requirement on the student’s ASAP account.
+The agreement will be placed as a requirement on the student’s myUTSA Account.
 This agreement will list the mandatory requirements that must be followed.
 It will also state the ramifications if the plan is not followed.
-The SAP Plan Agreement must be submitted before any financial aid is awarded or disbursed.
+The SAP Plan Agreement must be submitted before any financial aid is offered or disbursed.
 The appeal is not complete until receipt of the signed SAP Plan Agreement.

 Notification of Status